- Agronomic: potatoes

-The increased popularity of fresh, local foods has contributed to a steady increase in Kentucky of the number of market growers, farmers who sell the bulk of their produce through farmers markets, to restaurants or through small retail outlets, or through community supported agriculture (CSA) (Woods, 2013).
-This increase in the actual number of farmers, rare among the different facets of agriculture, has been a bright spot in Kentucky and many other states.
-However, market growers face many challenges that limit their potential for achieving a sustainable level of economic viability in their farming operations.
+The increased popularity of fresh, local foods has contributed to a steady increase in Kentucky of the number market growers, farmers who sell the bulk of their produce through farmers markets, to restaurants or through small retail outlets, or through community supported agriculture (CSA).
+Market growers face many challenges that limit their potential for achieving a sustainable level of economic viability in their farming operations.
 Chief among those challenges is the very high time/labor requirements for market vegetable production.
-Most market growers are small producers and cannot afford to hire much labor or to invest much in mechanization, so many are caught in a vicious cycle of over-work, unreliable production, and lack of profitability that has caused some growers to quit (Wilhoit, personal experience).
+Most market growers are small producers and cannot afford to invest much in mechanization, or to hire much labor, so many of them are caught in a vicious cycle of over-work, unreliable production, and lack of profitability that has caused some growers to quit.

 Organic vegetalbe production could be a promising outlet with the potential for greater returns for market growers wanting to increase theri level of production, but organic production has many challenges, chief among them being weed control.
 A new low-cost, mechanized machine system that specifically addresses the challenges of small-to-intermediate scale organic vegetable production has been developed that combines a wide-stance, three-wheeled prime mover with furrow guidance.
 The main benefits of the furrow guidance are exellent precision for cultivating for weed control and and reduced labor requirements for many crop production operations becasue the driver is freed up from the need to steer.